banevare/Is-it-a-Valid-BST/README.md

 ![Test](https://github.com/banevare/Reverse-Linked-List/workflows/Test/badge.svg)

-Return "True" if the given Tree is a Binary Search Tree, "False" otherwise.
+Tests some Trees to see if they are a valid Binary Search Tree or not.